CodeURJC-DAW-2018-19/santatecla-itinerarios-1/README.md

 ## Description
 We must create a website, a "Gestor de Itinearios", the development of this work will be evaluated by phases, being the distribution of them as follow:
-* Fase 0: Formación del equipo de desarrollo (No evaluable)
+* Phase 0: Form the development team (Not evaluable)
-* Fase 1: Maquetación de páginas con HTML y Bootstrap CSS (No evaluable)
+* Phase 1: Layout of pages with HTML and CSS Bootstrap (Not evaluable)
-* Fase 2: Implementación de la web con HTML generado en servidor y AJAX.
+* Phase 2: Implementation of the web with HTML generated in server and AJAX.
-* Fase 3: Incorporación de API REST a la aplicación web y despliegue con docker
+* Phase 3: Incorporation of REST API to the web application and deployment with docker
-* Fase 4: Implementación de la web con arquitectura SPA
+* Phase 4: Implementation of the web with SPA architecture

 ## Team Members